America’s FGM Shame: Detroit Doctor Charged With Carrying Out Female Genital Mutilation

 Today, it is illegal to remove a girl from the United States in order to have genital mutilation performed elsewhere.

 Women’s rights activist Ayaan Hirsi Ali created the AHA Foundation.
-She personally suffered FGM as a young girl in Somalia, and she suggests that it’s important for States to pass laws banning the practice, even though there are federal laws in place.
+She personally suffered FGM as a young girl in Somalia, and she suggests that it’s important for states to pass laws banning the practice, even though there are federal laws in place.

 Amanda Parker is senior director of the AHA Foundation, and says that prosecutors need “additional tools to use to prosecute cases,” in order to send “a strong message that this harmful practice is not tolerated here.”